 Dress Warm.
 It’s Portland.
 It is cold and rainy during these events.

 Buy a Max ticket.
-You can get an all day pass for $5.
-Often times these evens span out over large areas and you end up on a bus or a Max and you shouldn’t be driving here anyways.
+You can get an all-day pass for $5.
+Often times these events span out over large areas and you end up on a bus or a Max and you shouldn’t be driving here anyways.
 Use public transit.
 TriMet is your friend.
 Sometimes.